KPRoche/quantum-raspberry-tie/README.md

 Both versions run the display by spawning a second thread.
 As long as the variable *thinking* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.

 The "blinky" and "showqubits" functions in the code are generalized to work with a global *display* variable.
-Setting that to equal the list defining the 5-qubit processor (ibm_qx5) will result in the bowtie display, setting it equal to the 16 (ibm_qx16) will result in the 16 bit display.
-New in version 4: the default is for blinky to use the Q logo for the rainbow "thinking" display; specifying -noq as a start parameter will use the qubit pattern instead.
+Setting that to equal the list defining the 5-qubit processor (ibm_qx5) will result in the bowtie display, to the ibm_qx5t gives the tee display, to ibm_qhex gives the 12 qubit display, and setting it equal to the 16 (ibm_qx16) will result in the 16 bit display.
+New since version 4: the default is for blinky to use the a logo for the rainbow "thinking" display; specifying -noq as a start parameter will use the qubit pattern instead.

 ## The OPENQASM code being run
 The program being run on the 5-qubit processor is very simple.
 5 qubits are initialized to the ground state, a Hadamard gate is applied to each one to place it into a state of full superposition, then each is measured.
 The net effect is a 5-bit random number generator.
 Only 10 shots are run, so one pattern should always randomly end up higher in the results.
 The code is found in the variable *qasm* in both versions.
 It looks like this: